Using Xbox Game Pass? Here are the 15 games to download now

 Halo: The Master Chief Collection

-No Xbox library is complete without Halo, and The Master Chief Collection gets you nearly every entry in Microsoft’s defining first-person shooter series complete with visual upgrades and endless multiplayer options.
-It’s a great way to catch up on Microsoft’s most popular series for the first time, revisit some entries you may have missed (seriously, play Halo Reach) or spend dozens of hours fragging friends either on the couch or online.
+No Xbox library is complete without Halo, and the Master Chief Collection gets you nearly every entry in Microsoft’s defining first-person shooter series complete with visual upgrades and endless multiplayer options.
+It’s a great way to catch up on Microsoft’s most popular series for the first time, revisit some entries you may have missed (seriously, play Halo: Reach) or spend dozens of hours fragging friends either on the couch or online.
 And with tons of customizable graphics options on PC and up to 120 frame-per-second gameplay on the Xbox Series X or Series S, the Master Chief Collection makes classic Halo look better than ever.
 We still regularly find ourselves hopping into Microsoft’s epic anthology package to get a few online matches in, making it a no-brainer for your download queue.

 Available on: console, PC